 Just being charged with a York domestic violence will result in the issuance of a temporary protection order or TPO.
 A temporary protection order can restrict:

 While the temporary protection order is often a condition of bond in the criminal case, the alleged victim often files for a civil protection order as well.
 Our Domestic Violence Lawyers can defend the civil protection order hearing as well.
 Temporary Protection Orders terminate at the conclusion of the criminal case.
 A civil protection order can be in place for up to 5 years.

 Similar to all areas of the law, Ohio’s domestic violence laws use some special definitions.
 For Example:

 Family or household member can mean a parent, a foster parent, or a child of the offender, or another person related by consanguinity or affinity to the offender.

 Call the Domestic Violence Defense Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Domestic Violence Defense Attorneys in York, Ohio, 44256.
+We are the Domestic Violence Attorneys in York, Ohio, 44256.

 Ohio Revised Code Section 2919.25 governs Domestic Violence.
 The following is an excerpt from that law: